lab-cosmo/chemiscope/README.md

 Chemiscope itself is distributed under the 3-Clauses BSD license.
 By contributing to this repository, you agree to distribute your contributions under the same license.

+This project is [maintained](https://github.com/lab-cosmo/.github/blob/main/Maintainers.md) by @ceriottm and @sofiia-chorna, who will reply to issues and pull requests opened on this repository as soon as possible.
+You can mention them directly if you did not receive an answer after a couple of days.

+It was previously maintained by @Luthaf (2019 to 2026), many thanks to them for their work making chemiscope awesome!